Quirks, Bugs, Workarounds, and Hints

 ASN.1 Time Bugs

 Some vendors encode UTC Time vs. GeneralizedTime incorrectly leading to years of temporal offset.
 Only the vendor can fix this though updates.
-However, relying on a tight freshness window based on a cryptographic nonce sourced from true randomness is recommended anyway (see Partially Ignoring Temporal Checks).
+However, relying on a tight freshness window based on a cryptographic nonce sourced from true randomness is recommended anyway (see Clock Drifts and Temporal Validity).

 Many Android 15 devices (even emulator images) and some Samsung devices do not conform to the ASN.1 schema for attestation data wrt. patch level encoding.
 This concerns the vendor patch level field, not the OS patch level, and requires monkey-patching Google's upstream parser code to prevent it from glitching out.
 Warden Supreme already applies the necessary band-aids, but enforcing vendor patch levels is generally discouraged in favour of OS patch levels.